Disclosure: This post contains affiliate links.

 12. Take a boat to Hampton Court

-Located a bit outside the main city, this palace is giant and has gorgeous Tudor architecture.
+Located a bit outside the main city, this palace is huge and has gorgeous Tudor architecture.
 Not only does it have cool exhibitions, but it also has a fun garden maze that you can get lost in.
-On a nice summer day, you can turn this into a leisurely day trip by taking a boat from Kingston or from Westminster.
+On a nice summer’s day, you can turn this into a leisurely day trip by taking a boat from Kingston or from Westminster.
 Otherwise, the train is always at your service.

 13. Take a walk along the River Thames

 Stroll around the area called the Southbank and you’re guaranteed at least a few hours of entertainment and leisure.
-Funnily enough, this area is both a business / commercial district and an entertainment district, so it’s always packing with people.
+Funnily enough, this area is both a business / commercial district and an entertainment district, so it’s always packed with people.
 Depending on the season, there are plenty of changing pop-ups, markets, and art exhibitions, but come here year-round for access to delicious restaurants, beautiful art galleries, and fun people-watching along the Thames.